bastosmichael/ephemyral-go-cli/README.md

 ### SEE ALSO

-* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing tasks that leverage machine learning models.
+* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.

 ## ephemyral lint

-Use a machine learning model to generate and execute a linting command, improving code quality by identifying patterns and anomalies.
+Use machine learning models to generate and execute a lint commands, improving code quality by identifying patterns and anomalies.

 ### Synopsis